 - Elect Delegations to the County, House, Senate, Congressional and State Assemblies*

 - Volunteer to help the party with upcoming campaigns

 - Volunteer to be an Election Judge (The Clerk & Recorder ultimately chooses Election Judges, but the party must submit the names of Republican volunteers.)

 - Discuss and vote on resolutions that may become the Platform

-Each caucus is open to Republicans registered as such in their precinct as of December 7, 2011.
+Voting participants of a caucus must be registered Republicans of that precinct.
 Click here to read the statute and exceptions to this requirement.

 Note: The caucus is free but there may be fees associated with Delegate and Alternate positions to defer costs of assembly.
-These fees vary by assembly but range from $3 - $60.
-If you are elected to one or more assemblies, all fees must be paid on caucus night.
+These fees vary by assembly but range from $10 - $65.
+If you are elected to one or more assemblies, all fees must be paid on caucus night and could total $95.

-*Your House and Senate District, if wholly contained within Jeffco, will be held within the County Assembly.
+*Your House and Senate District assemblies, if wholly contained within Jeffco, will be held within the County Assembly.
 Therefore the County delegation will also be your Senate and House district delegation.
-Only SD16 and HD1 will hold a separate, multi-county assembly which requires an independent delegation to be elected.
+Only HD1 will hold a separate, multi-county assembly which requires an independent delegation to be elected.